joezuntz/cosmosis-doc/reference/standard_library/BICEP2.rst

      -

-"The 2014 BICEP2 results are a detection of cosmological B-modes on the scales that indicate a primordial gravitational wave bump.
+The 2014 BICEP2 results are a detection of cosmological B-modes on the scales that indicate a primordial gravitational wave bump.

 This module wraps the likelihood code released by the BICEP2 team.